 A masterclass in how to achieve tons of character in a small space, this minuscule kitchen delivers functionality and a lot of flair.
 The breakfast bar's unique mix of reclaimed wood grounds the space in the past, but the unexpected addition of this cool DIY-esque plywood shelving makes it feel contemporary—and, if we're honest, a little rebellious, in the best way.

 Would you believe that this home is brand new?
 We would've expected to find a setup like this in a sprawling French chateau, but it's actually a new build designed to look vintage (talk about a trompe l'oeil).
 The stunning range and grey-washed cabinetry are swoon-worthy, and we like the contrast created by the sleek brass light fixtures.

 Color us obsessed with this charming two-tone kitchen.
 A simple coat of paint—black on the lowers; white on the uppers—inserts a graphic element into an otherwise unassuming space, while white beadboard and an eclectic mix of black storage pieces dial up the contrast.
 We also love how this space showcases a smart way to make small kitchens more functional.

-Adding a few purposeful furniture pieces can really round things out when prep surfaces (and storage spaces) are in short supply, as is often the case with older kitchens.
-Plus, this helps maximize the amount of shelving you can style with your most treasured trinkets.
+Adding a few purposeful furniture pieces can really round things out when prep surfaces are in short supply, as is often the case with older kitchens.

 Landing a house with its own brick oven has to be one of the greatest feelings of all time.
 (Imagine the incredible pizzas you could make.)
 This stunning kitchen designed by The Fox Group provides a gorgeous backdrop for McGee & Co's internationally sourced artisan line, which makes perfect sense considering the space itself is a deft mix of materials from different sources.